Noto

 Noto (Notu; Netum) is a city and comune in the Province of Syracuse, Sicily, Italy.
-It is 32 km southwest of the city of Syracuse at the foot of the Iblean Mountains.
+It is 32 km southwest of the city of Syracuse at the foot of the Hyblaean Mountains.
 It lends its name to the surrounding area Val di Noto.
 In 2002 Noto and its church were declared a UNESCO World Heritage Site.

 Etymology

 The exact origin of the name "Noto" is unclear.
 Its name in Ancient Greek was Νέητον (Néēton), which could be related to Ancient Greek νέᾰτος (néătos, "uttermost, lowest").
 The site of ancient Noto dates to the early Bronze Age (c.
 3000 BC), so the name could be of pre-Greek origin.

 History

 The old town, Noto Antica, lies 8 km directly north on Mount Alveria.
 A city of Sicel origin, it was known as Netum in ancient times.
 In 263 BCE the city was granted to Hiero II by the Romans.
 According to legend, Daedalus stayed in the city after his flight over the Ionian Sea, as did Hercules after his seventh task.
 During the Roman era, it opposed the magistrate Verres.